INM-6/narci/README.md

 `versions` directory contains all production releases prior to dev version.
 It contains turtle syntax file in `.tll` extension and auto-converted HBP compatible JSON-LD format with `.json` extension.

+## Resources used

+We have listed resources, including peer-review papers used in developing this schema ontology: [RESOURCE.md](RESOURCE.md).
+Please update this document for any additional resource.

 # How to cite